 1. Custom Security Options

-I was impressed that I could change the encryption ciphers without any issues.
+We were impressed that we could change the encryption ciphers without any issues.
 You can also configure protocols based on what you need.
 This flexibility is essential if you’re an advanced user.

 2. Custom Subscription Plans